 All applicants must submit an Application to Withdraw Unclaimed Funds.
 The applicant must serve a copy of the application on the debtor(s), attorney for debtor(s), the original creditor (if applicable), and on the United States Attorney for the Southern District of Alabama at this address: U.S. Attorney for the Southern District of Alabama, 63 South Royal Street, Suite 600, Mobile, AL 36602.

-If you are a “funds locator” or attorney, i.e., you are not the original claimant or a successor-in-interest to the original claimant (or an officer of same), you must complete all information on the “Affidavit of Claimant” (available above) before it is given to the claimant to sign and have notarized.
-This step is necessary to ensure that the claimant has sufficient information to verify that he or it is in fact entitled to the funds.
+If you are a “funds locator,” attorney, or assignee, i.e., you are not the original claimant, personal representative, or corporate successor to the original claimant (or an officer of same), you must complete all information on the “Affidavit of Claimant” (available above) before it is given to the original claimant to sign and have notarized.
+This step is necessary to ensure that the original claimant has sufficient information to verify that he or it is in fact entitled to the funds.

 C. Required forms and other supporting documents

-1. Individuals applying as original claimants (including probate successors)
+1. Individuals applying as original claimants (including personal representatives such as estate executors)

 Individuals applying on behalf of themselves must submit an “Application to Withdraw Unclaimed Funds,” which must be notarized, and a copy of an official government photo ID (such as a driver’s license or passport).
 Individuals must also submit a Form AO213P.